 Jack E. Skaggs is a trial lawyer and an administrative healthcare law attorney from Austin with extensive experience representing healthcare providers in administrative appeals and related litigation.
-Jack started his legal career at Jackson Walker, broadly focused on collections litigation, forcible detainer actions, manufactured home community representation, real estate litigation, creditor’s rights matters in bankruptcy court, open records matters and open records litigation, and ERISA-related litigation and arbitration for healthcare insurance companies.
+Jack started his legal career at Jackson Walker, broadly focused on collections litigation, forcible detainer actions, manufactured home community representation, real estate litigation, creditor’s rights matters in bankruptcy court, and ERISA-related litigation and arbitration for healthcare insurance companies.

 After solidifying his strong background in general litigation matters, Jack started working closely with Carla Cox on her large docket of matters for healthcare providers.
 After learning from one of the best in the business, Jack now focuses on this area and represents many long-term care, skilled nursing, assisted living, hospice, home health, and other health care providers on appeals from reviews, surveys, and enforcement actions imposed by the Texas Health and Human Services Commission and Centers for Medicare and Medicaid Services.